project-ida/two-state-quantum-systems/src/01-an-isolated-two-state-system.md

 The probability to find the system in the $|+>$ state (i.e. $|\psi_+|^2$) state remains constant throughout because it is a stationary state, i.e. a state of constant energy.

-The amplitude oscillates at a frequency determined by the $a$ parameter which we set to equal 1 at the start and so we have a period of $2\pi$.
+The amplitude oscillates at a frequency determined by the $E_0$ parameter which we set to equal 1 at the start and so we have a period of $2\pi$.

 ## 1.2 Coupling between two states of the same energy